 If you are like most of us here at SPCA, falling in love with an animal is easy.
-Adopting a pet, however, is a big decision.
-Dogs, cats and small animals are living beings with needs, wants and feelings just like you and I. They require a considerable amount of time, money and commitment — over 15 years worth in many cases.
-Pet ownership can be a wonderful experience and very rewarding, but only if you think through your decision very carefully before you adopt.
-These questions about pet ownership may help you with your decision.
+Adopting an animal, however, is a big decision.
+Dogs, cats and small animals are living beings with needs, wants and feelings, just like you and I. They require a considerable amount of time, money and commitment — over 15 years worth in many cases.
+Animal guardianship (ownership) can be a wonderful experience and very rewarding, but only if you think through your decision very carefully before you adopt.
+These questions about animal guardianship may help you with your decision.

-Consider a pet that doesn’t require as much time, such as fish.
-But remember, you still need time to clean and take care of fish and their tank.
-So, part of your family’s research before deciding whether to adopt a pet.
+Consider a companion animal that doesn’t require as much time, such as fish.
+It's important to remember, that you still need time to clean and take care of the fish and their tank.
+Time should always be a part of your family’s research before deciding whether to adopt a companion animal (pet).

-There are many costs involved with pet ownership.
-Up front costs for cats and dogs include vaccinations, microchipping and spay or neutering.
+There are many costs involved with caring for companion animals.
+Upfront costs for cats and dogs include vaccinations, microchipping and spaying/neutering.
 Animals adopted from SPCA already have these things covered.
 However, you will need to be prepared to pay for ongoing costs associated with food, flea and worm treatments, annual health checks, vet bills, training, toys, bedding, and boarding kennels or catteries – if you go away.
 These ongoing costs continue for the entire life of the animal.
 If an emergency or accident occurs, you will also need to ensure you can pay for any emergency veterinary treatment required.

-The costs of pet ownership will vary depending on the type of animal your family chooses.
-Remember that pets are an expensive addition to any family, so whether or not your family can afford these costs is very important to think about before adopting a pet.
+The costs of caring for a companion animal will vary depending on the type of animal your family chooses.
+Remember that companion animals are an expensive addition to any family, so whether or not your family can afford these costs is very important to think about before adopting an animal.

-Do you know any pet owners?
-If so, talk to them to find out about how much they spend at their pet’s vet each year.
+Do you know any animal guardians?
+If so, talk to them to find out about how much they spend at their animals' vet each year.

 While puppies and kittens are very adorable, you will need to be prepared to provide for an adult animal too and, in the case of some dogs, a much larger animal with considerable exercise needs and often a large appetite!

-It is your family’s responsibility, as pet owners, to research the needs of your chosen pet, through all stages of its life.
-Your family should do this before considering adopting your pet and before bringing your pet home.
-You need to be well informed about the needs of your pet so you're ready to take good care of it.
+It is your family’s responsibility, as an animal's guardian, to research all the needs of your chosen companion animal, through all stages of his/her life.
+Before adopting and bringing a companion animal home, your family needs to be well informed about that animal's needs.
+This way, you're ready to take the best possible care of him/her.

-First carefully consider if your family can provide a suitable home for your pet both now and well into the future.
+First carefully consider if your family can provide a suitable home for a companion animal, both now and well into the future.

-Your home size and/or garden size are factors in determining your suitability as a pet owner for certain types of animals.
+Your home size and/or garden size are factors in determining your suitability as an animal guardian for certain types of animals.

-If you're thinking about getting a dog - do you have a yard?
+If you're thinking about getting a dog, ask yourself: do you have a yard?
 Is it secure?
 If you don't have a yard, where will your dog be housed when you're not at home?
-Remember, even if you live on a large property, dogs need a secure area for their own safety and the safety of any other animals on the land.
+Remember, even if you live on a large property, dogs need a secure area for their own safety and the safety of any other animals on the property.

-If your animal is inside, where will it go to the toilet?
+If your animal is inside, where will they go to the toilet?
 Can an adult get home to let a dog outside every few hours?

-If your family rents your property has your landlord given you written permission to have a dog or other pet?
+If your family rents your property, has your landlord given you written permission to have a dog or other companion animal (pet)?
 What will happen if you have to move?

-Your parents’ working hours, your time at school, club and sports team commitments are all factors that need to be carefully considered before purchasing a pet.
+Your parents’/guardians' working hours, your time at school, club and sports team commitments are all factors that need to be carefully considered before adopting a companion animal.

-Before you adopt a pet consider their needs.
+Before you adopt an animal, always consider their needs.
 Are you prepared to walk your dog everyday?
 Are you home often enough to keep your cat or dog company and give them attention?
-Do you have time to give your puppy or kitten the basic reward-based training it needs?
+Do you have time to give your puppy or kitten the basic reward-based training they need?
 Who will care for your pet when you are away from home?

-If so, do you have reliable friends, relatives or money to pay for a boarding kennel, cattery or pet sitter to care for your pet while you are away?
+If so, do you have reliable friends, relatives or money to pay for a boarding kennel, cattery or pet sitter to care for your companion animal while you are away?

-It’s very important that you seek advice about how to introduce new pets to each other.
+It’s very important that you seek advice about how to introduce new animals to each other.
 Animals need time and patience when meeting new friends – just like humans.
 You want to make sure all your animals get along together and feel safe and loved.
-Don’t forget to talk to your veterinarian about the best way to bring a new pet into your home.
+Don’t forget to talk to your veterinarian about the best way to bring a new animal into your home.

-Has your class checked out SPCA’s Cost of having a pet unit?
-If not, ask your teacher to check it out.
-In this fun inquiry unit your class will use maths, science and online tools to learn about the time, money and responsibilities involved in owning a pet.
-Armed with this knowledge you will be able make the call whether or not your family is ready to make the commitment of caring for an animal and if so – what type!
+Has your class checked out SPCA’s Animal Companion Costs Unit?
+If not, ask your teacher to check it out on our Teachers' Portal.
+In this fun inquiry unit, your class will use maths, science and online tools to learn about the time, money and responsibilities involved in having a companion animal (pet).
+Armed with this knowledge, you will be able make the call whether or not your family is ready to make the commitment to caring for a companion animal, and if so – what type!